BlazeInferno64/NotePlus/README.md

 # Status
 NotePlus Version 4.3 is under development, and would be released soon!

-Meanwhile if you have feature requests suggestion please open up an issue [NotePlus issue tracker](https://github.com/blazeinferno64/NotePlus/issues)!
+Meanwhile if you have feature requests suggestion please open up an issue at the [NotePlus issue tracker](https://github.com/blazeinferno64/NotePlus/issues)!

 # Patch Notes
 NotePlus Version 4.2 is here!!!